 If the guard is not in place or wax gets pushed past it, the chemical composition of earwax can damage the sensitive electronic components located inside of your hearing aid.

 7. Custom-engineered case cover

 This case cover is specially built cover.
 It is built to block out moisture, dust, wax, and oils.

-NanoBlock Coating is a protective layer which is used to safeguard all the sensitive circuitry from dampness and dirt.
+NanoBlock Coating is a protective layer that is used to safeguard all the sensitive circuitry from dampness and dirt.
 All the components are coated with this coating from inside and out.

 The double layer of HPF 80 NanoBlock helps to keep the microphone free from any moisture and debris.
 This helps the sound to stay clear consistently.

 It is advanced technology.
 It provides all the best features, to the hearing aid such as class sound quality, noise reduction, speech understanding, and comfort.

 This is made up of real gold which is layered onto battery contacts.
 It helps to prevent corrosion, and therefore keep your hearing aids working like new.